Yowie Bay

 How does the suburb of Yowie Bay's income rank nationally?

-AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Yowie Bay is extremely high nationally, with the median assessed at $71,002 while the average income stands at $92,919.
-This contrasts to Greater Sydney's figures of a median income of $60,817 and an average income of $83,003.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Yowie Bay had a median income among taxpayers of $71,002 with the average level standing at $92,919.
+This is extremely high nationally and compares to levels of $60,817 and $83,003 across Greater Sydney respectively.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $77,293 (median) and $101,152 (average) as of September 2025.

 What is the disposable income in the suburb of Yowie Bay?